 ATP is an important part of the human body system.
 It is not adequate to know just ATP full form.
 So, get ready to learn the structure and functioning of ATP in the human body.

 Adenosine Triphosphate is known as the energy currency of the cell.
 The reason lies in the molecules of ATP.
 ATP is an organic compound and consists of three molecules.
-These are phosphate groups, adenine and sugar ribose.
+These are phosphate groups, adenine, and sugar ribose.
 These molecules provide energy for various cellular and biochemical functions.
 These molecules get chemical energy from the digested food molecules.
-Mitochondria has the function of synthesising ATP molecules.
+Mitochondria has the function of synthesizing ATP molecules.
 Cell organelles bounded by the membrane enclose mitochondria.
 That’s why mitochondria earn the nickname “the powerhouse of the cell.”

 There are three essential components of ATP.
-These are ribose sugar, adenine or nitrogen base and triphosphate group.
+These are ribose sugar, adenine or nitrogen base, and triphosphate group.
 Ribose sugar is a pentose sugar molecule.
 The first carbon of the sugar molecule has adenine attached to it.

 ATP performs several other functions apart from energy production.
 It does cellular processes.
-The molecule’s transportation across cellular membranes is done by ATP.
+ATP does the molecule’s transportation across cellular membranes.
 It controls chemical reactions and sends messages.
 Cells need many more macromolecules.
-ATP stores these macromolecules.It performs many other functions in the human body.
-It uses energy for the circulation of blood, locomotion and body movements.
+ATP stores these macromolecules.
+It performs many other functions in the human body.
+It uses energy for the circulation of blood, locomotion, and body movements.

 ATP is the direct source of energy for the cell.
 It carries chemical energy derived from the foods.
 This energy is released after the breakdown of the ATP.